 Helmets – Soft Foam

-- House of Air soft foam helmets are free to use or you may choose to purchase your own soft foam trampoline headgear for $32.00.
+- House of Air soft foam helmets are free to use.
 Our HOA Trampoline Headgear is specifically designed to protect Flyers from head bumps, bruises and cuts in the event of a collision.

 - Every square inch of exposed trampoline support structure (the steel and springs between the trampoline beds) is covered by 2 inches of gymnastics grade padding.
 In addition, we have added technology to our padding – the first layer is a carpet bonded foam for durability and strength, and the second layer of foam is enclosed in vinyl for adjustability and comfort.
 The springs are completely encapsulated in a polypropylene sheet and covered by vinyl padding.

 - Studies indicate that a majority of trampoline injuries occur when a jumper falls off the trampoline to the ground or floor.
 We have reduced this risk by building our trampoline courts with trampoline wall enclosures, allowing our Flyers to stay on the trampoline surface.

 - In the nearly unimaginable case that an 8 foot trampoline wall is not enough to contain a wayward Flyer, House of Air has added additional footage of safety netting and no-hold netting above the walls which completely surrounds each of our two trampoline courts.